-Dr. R. A. Purdy, Chair 428-2132
+Chair - Dr. R. A. Purdy, 428-2132

-This rotation provides students with an opportunity to implement previous knowledge with new skills in looking after patients with a broad spectrum of illness (and often multiple illnesses) in a hospital setting.
+This rotation provides students with an opportunity to integrate previous knowledge with new skills in caring for patients with a broad spectrum of illness (and often multiple illnesses) in a hospital setting.
 The skills of information gathering, physical examination and hypothesis testing are developed under the expert tutelage of residents and experienced clinicians.